April Update – Timeshare Transparency Act S3502 – FTC Chairman Andrew Ferguson Answers Question about Timeshare – Military Update

 “The best thing we can do with exit (is) judicial foreclosure, ruin the credit and enforce the contract.”

-Timeshare and Resort Developer Accountability
+Timeshare and Resort Developer Accountability, Inc.

-In 2019, five timeshare members, who resolved disputes through self-advocacy, formed Timeshare and Resort Developer Accountability Inc., a 501c4.
-(TARDA). https://tarda.org/
+In 2019, five of us, who resolved disputes through self-advocacy, formed TARDA https://tarda.org/

+Let’s hope TARDA becomes obsolete because of reaching our goal of greater honesty, transparency and accountability.

 TARDA would not exist without your support.
-Let’s hope TARDA becomes obsolete because of reaching our goal of better honesty, transparency and accountability in timeshare marketing, sales and lending practices.

 Let us hear from you if you wish to join our efforts to make a difference or donate to the cause.

 https://tarda.org/get-involved/